 One example of an application that uses NetFlow is the Cisco Security Monitoring, Analysis and Response System (MARS).
 Using the NetFlow data obtained from network devices, MARS watches the network and responds to security events.

 Cisco offers a list of third-party NetFlow applications on its Web site.
 In addition, it also lists freeware NetFlow software.
-One of the lesser expensive NetFlow application is PRTG.
-You can use NetFlow with PRTG for about $400 -- $250 for the enterprise license and $150 per NetFlow device.
+One of the lesser expensive NetFlow applications is PRTG.
+You can use NetFlow with PRTG for about $400-$250 for the enterprise license and $150 per NetFlow device.

 Does my router have NetFlow capabilities?